magpylib/magpylib/docs/_pages/user_guide/gallery/gallery_tutorial_field_computation.md

 There are four field computation functions: `getB` will compute the B-field in T. `getH` computes the H-field in A/m. `getJ` computes the magnetic polarization in units of T. `getM` computes the magnetization in units of A/m.

 All these functions will return the field in the shape of the input.
-In the following example, BHJM-fields of a diametrically magnetized cylinder magnet are computed on a position grid in the symmetry plane, and are then displayed using Matplotlib.
+In the following example, BHJM-fields of a diametrically magnetized cylinder magnet are computed on a position grid in the symmetry plane and are then displayed using Matplotlib.

 ```{code-cell} ipython3
 import matplotlib.pyplot as plt